Dr. Fabien Baron

 Our group is working on new algorithms and instruments to produce very high resolution astronomical images and movies.
 Find out here who is doing what, from speckle imaging to CHARA.

 High angular resolution techniques (e.g. optical interferometry, speckle imaging) provides us with unique insights about stellar environments.
-Our work is focused on developping new ways of extracting knowledge from data (Bayesian inverse problems).
-Our group is part of the Center for High Angular Resolution Astronomy.
+Our work is focused on developing new ways of extracting knowledge from data (Bayesian inverse problems).

 Research Interests